weeebr/dizzlefolio/README.md

 **<summary>Application styling is broken and images are too big</summary>**

-If you're serving Investbrain from a DNS name (e.g. example.com), it's likely that you haven't updated the `ASSET_URL` environment yet.
+If you're serving Dizzlefolio from a DNS name (e.g. example.com), it's likely that you haven't updated the `ASSET_URL` environment yet.
 The URL provided there will be used to generate absolute URLs for images, JS, and CSS assets on the front end of the application.

 </details>